 - Because it’s a lighter formula, it’s not ideal for overnight use.

-Tested by pediatricians, this water-based lotion is made up of 98.6% natural ingredients to make sure that your baby only gets the best.
+This water-based lotion is tested by pediatricians and made up of 98.6% natural ingredients to ensure your baby only gets the best.
+It’s infused with natural moisturizing ingredients like aloe and shea butter for even the most sensitive baby skin.
 And you won’t have to slather it on multiple times a day as it moisturizes for a full 24 hours.

-It’s paraben-, phthalate-, and petrolatum-free to make sure nothing harmful touches baby’s skin.
+Free of parabens, phthalates, and petrolatum, it ensures nothing harmful touches your baby’s skin.
 And although it contains a fragrance, it’s one derived from natural sources so as not to irritate sensitive skin.